Sérgio Sette Câmara: Formula E

+Dragon / Penske Autosport (2020–2022)

-2019-20 season
+2019–20 season

 In February 2020, Sette Câmara, along with former European Formula 3 teammate Joel Eriksson, joined the GEOX Dragon Formula E team as reserve driver and entrant into the March rookie test in Marrakesh.
 In the test, his efforts saw him set the second fastest time of the day behind Envision Virgin Racing entrant Nick Cassidy.
 In July 2020, following Brendon Hartley's departure from the outfit, Dragon promoted Sette Câmara to the second race seat for the season finale in Berlin.

-2020-21 season
+2020–21 season

 In November, the team confirmed Sette Câmara would join the series full time as part of the 2020–21 line-up.
 He scored his first points finish in Formula E with a 4th place finish at the Diriyah ePrix.
 This was Dragon's best finish in Formula E since the 2019 Swiss ePrix.
-He finished 8th at the London ePrix to take his second points finish of the season.
+He finished eighth at the London ePrix to take his second points finish of the year and ended up 22nd in the standings.

-2021-22 season
+2021–22 season

 Sette Câmara was signed by Dragon for the 2021–22 season.
 Ex-F1 driver Antonio Giovinazzi was signed as his teammate.
-He finished 9th in the London ePrix, scoring his team's and his only points of the season.
+He finished ninth in the London ePrix, scoring his team's and his only points of the season.

+NIO 333 Racing / ERT Formula E Team (2023–2024)

 2022–23 season

-Sette Câmara switched to NIO 333 FE Team for the 2022–23 season.
+Sette Câmara switched to NIO 333 FE Team for the 2022–23 season, partnering Dan Ticktum.
+The Brazilian would be outscored by his teammate across the year, though he would achieve their outfits best result since 2018 with fifth place in a chaotic Hyderabad ePrix.
+The Brazilian also came eighth at the first race in Rome and fifth at the opening round of the London event, though he would later be disqualified as his team failed to obey the race directors' instructions, not changing a broken front wing during a red flag race stoppage.
+Sette Câmara ended up 20th in the championship, with Ticktum scoring double his amount of points.

+2023–24 season

+In September 2023, the team, which was rebranded as ERT Formula E Team, announced that it would be retaining Sette Câmara and Dan Ticktum for the 2023–24 campaign.
+Sette Câmara was released from the team at the end of the season, and was replaced by David Beckmann.

+Nissan (2025)

+After losing his full-time Formula E drive, Sette Câmara joined Nissan as their reserve and simulator driver for the 2024–25 season.
+He made his return during the Berlin ePrix subbing in for Norman Nato who will have clashing commitments in the FIA World Endurance Championship.